James Innes-Ker, 7th Duke of Roxburghe: Personal life

-On 11 June 1874 he married Anne Emily Spencer-Churchill.
+On 11 June 1874 he married Lady Anne Spencer-Churchill.
 She was the fourth daughter of the 7th Duke of Marlborough and the former Lady Frances Vane-Stewart (eldest daughter of Charles Vane, 3rd Marquess of Londonderry).
-Together, James and Anne, who served as Mistress of the Robes and Lady of the Bedchamber to Queen Victoria, were the parents of seven children, three boys and four girls, including:
+Together, James and Anne, who served as Mistress of the Robes and Lady of the Bedchamber to Queen Victoria, were the parents of seven children, three sons and four daughters, including: